UAlbanyArchives/arclight_integration_project/discovery_storage_spec.md

 **digital object:** A meaningful unit of digital content with accompanying metadata.
 Digital objects are discrete entities that differ meaningfully in content from another digital object, yet the same digital object can substantially change and have different versions over time and may also be represented in different formats.
 Digital objects are a useful abstraction and can contain a single digital file, a book, or other object containing multiple files in a simple structure, or the contents of an entire hard drive with a complex hierarchical structure.
 A single digital object MUST link to a single archival component.

 **work:** An intellecual entity in a _common form_ that may or may not have accompanying metadata.
 Works are typically expressed either as a single file, or as a set of common files such as images.
-While works can have representations in multiple formats, a work can typically be expresed using a single format.
+While works can have representations in multiple formats, a work is typically be expressed using a single format, like a set of JPGs, and typically cannot be a set of multiple different formats.
 A work is essentially a [PCDM Object](https://pcdm.org/2016/04/18/models#Object).

 **representation:** an instance of a work.
 Thus, a work can be represented as a PDF file, a set of JPG files, a TXT file,